enricorampazzo/enricorampazzo/README.md

 Also, because I already have some experience with Docker Compose I want to upgrade to Kubernetes, wish me luck 😅

-Also, since I bought a laptop with an NPU I am trying to learn as much as possible about NPUs and how to leverage them: you can see some benchmarks [here](https://medium.com/@Enrico_Rampazzo/what-i-learned-from-running-llama-3-locally-on-an-ultralight-laptop-without-a-gpu-3dd4236eb547)
+Last but not least, since I bought a laptop with an NPU I am trying to learn as much as possible about NPUs and how to leverage them: you can see some benchmarks [here](https://medium.com/@Enrico_Rampazzo/what-i-learned-from-running-llama-3-locally-on-an-ultralight-laptop-without-a-gpu-3dd4236eb547)

 ## My tech stack